Best-Rated Heat Pumps

 Split heat pumps

 Split heat pumps have two main components – one inside and one outside of your home.
 The indoor unit is usually mounted on the wall or ceiling.
-The outside unit absorbs heat using coils and refrigerant.
+The outside unit absorbs heat using coils and a refrigerant.
 This heat passes inside through pipes, where the heat is released.
-Reverse cycle pumps use the same method for cooling, just the other way around.
+Reverse-cycle pumps use the same method for cooling, just the other way around.

 Multi-split heat pumps